Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Despite being the more affordable option, 14kt gold looks every bit as classy as any of the other metals.
-One of our readers put a $20,000 diamond into a 14kt white gold setting and it looked absolutely stunning.
+One of our readers put this $20,000 diamond into a 14kt white gold setting from James Allen and it looked absolutely stunning.

 14K gold is an excellent choice for an engagement ring or any other piece of fine jewelry.
 As a beautiful and durable metal, 14K gold is also reasonably priced.
 The color of gold you decide on should primarily be based on personal preference, skin tone and current fashion.
-Consider a yellow gold setting like this pave engagement ring, a solitaire rose gold setting like this or a white gold halo setting like this.
+Consider a yellow gold setting like this pave engagement ring from James Allen, this solitaire rose gold setting from James Allen or this white gold halo setting like this from James Allen.
 For assistance in selecting a stunning setting or diamond, be sure to contact our experts.

 Represented by the chemical symbol Au and atomic number 79, gold is a naturally occurring element.
 As the most malleable of all metals, gold makes for an ideal material when creating fine jewelry.
 14K gold is a mixture consisting primarily of gold, blended with durable metals such as zinc, nickel and copper along with a rhodium plating.
 Gold by itself is relatively soft, so the alloy metals strengthen the composition.
 14 Karat specifically refers to the metal mix that is 58.3% gold, compared with 18 Karat that is 75% gold.
 14K gold is used for engagement rings, eternity bands, pendants, earrings and other fine jewelry pieces.
 With 14K gold, the metal is beautiful but also durable for everyday wear.

 Yes.
 14K gold is definitely real gold.
 Contrary to popular belief, almost no jewelry (and certainly no engagement rings, earrings or other pieces that are worn frequently) are made using 100% pure, 24K gold.